 The women Addy went to meet were all more than thrilled to have a night out.
-They began their evening with drinks at a wine tasting, as the tacky man review at a seedy strip club was a bit too unrefined for Addy to admit she would have preferred.
-There the older and more prudish of the women chatted with Addy about Emmet as he was their mutual connection.
-It would seem that Emmet had especially spoken to his business partner and noticeable filler user Meryl about Addy in great length.
+They began their evening with drinks at a wine tasting.
+Apparently the male review at the strip club on the outskirts of town were too undignified for Addy to admit she would have preferred.
+There the older and more prudish of the women chatted with Addy about Emmet because he was their mutual connection.
+It was obvious that Emmet had specifically spoken to his former office manager with noticeable filler, Meryl about Addy in great length.
 This surprised Addy who found Emmet to be a rock when it came to conversation.
-His attitude with her was like that of a white-knuckled clenched fist, never releasing.
-Addy politely sipped her pinot noir as Meryl detailed how surprised she was that Emmet would have been interested in someone like Addy since his first wife whom he "loved to death" looked nothing like her but rather was known for her intellectual nature.
-Addy looked to her sorority sister Jen to interrupt Meryl before she continued to imply that she was inferior to Emmet's ex, but Jen was busy giggling with their other friends over something else.
-As Addy sat there feeling the insults from the tipsy Meryl about Emmet's "obvious" midlife crisis for marrying her, she realized there was so much Emmet had not told her, like that he was older than he let on or that he hadn't just been married before but that he had been in head-over-heels in love with his former hobit-like wife.
+His attitude with her was like that of a white-knuckled clenched fist, never relaxing.
+Addy politely sipped her pinot noir while Meryl detailed how surprised she was that Emmet would have been interested in someone like Addy since his first wife whom he "loved to death" looked nothing like her but rather was known for her intellectual nature.
+Addy looked to her sorority sister Jen to interrupt Meryl before she continued to imply that she was inferior to Emmet's ex.
+Jen was busy giggling with friends over something age appropriate, instead of bitter divorcee friendships that bled into the next relationship.
+Addy sat there feeling the insults from the tipsy Meryl about Emmet's "undeniable" midlife crisis for marrying her, she realized there was so much Emmet had not told her, like that he was older than he let on or that he hadn't just been married before but that he had been in head-over-heels in love with his former homely wife.
 If Addy's feelings weren't so hurt by Meryl's rude insinuations about herself it would have occurred to her to manipulate Meryl's talkative state for more information about the man she was just now noticing she didn't know at all.

 By the end of the wine tasting, Addy was exhausted from dealing with Meryl.
 The younger girls made excuses and sent Emmet's family and friends home in cabs before they went to a dance club for one last hoorah.
 There over the loud music, Addy confided in Jen that she thought Meryl was awful.
 Jen with raised eyebrows informed Addy that she overheard Meryl saying that her family was "batting above their class" when she was waiting at the restaurant for Addy to arrive.
-This hurt Addy deeply, her father was using every dollar he had for the wedding that the much higher earner Emmet was playing financially hands-off with.
-Jen could read Addy's expression, and in an effort to console her pal she joked, "Emmet should be grateful, the man is like sixty and looks like a dehydrated snug."
+This hurt Addy deeply, her father was using every dollar he had for the wedding despite the much higher earner, Emmet ignoring all of their polite attempts to get him to pitch in.
+Jen could read Addy's expression, in an effort to console her pal she joked, "Emmet should be grateful, the man is like sixty and looks like a dehydrated snug."
 At that, they both laughed together because it was partially true.
 Addy snorted as she laughed into her drink.
 "Have you ever met his ex-wife anyway?
 Maybe she knows how to deal with his drama, right?"
 Jen questioned openly.
 "No, he gets weird when I bring it up.
-I don't know, it seems like he is still raw about it," Addy replied, realizing how strange it was that she didn't know if the woman was even living in the country anymore.
+I don't know, it seems like he is still raw about it," Addy replied, realizing how strange it was that she didn't know if the woman was even living in the area anymore.
 "You don't think Emmet has a secret life or anything like that?"
 Addy said as she began to feel anxiety welling up in her chest thinking about all the things she didn't know about Emmet.
 "Oh God no!
-Emmet is so dull he probably bored his ex so much she ran away with the pool boy or something.
+Emmet is so dull he probably bored his ex until she ran away with the pool boy or something.
 Actually, I bet you'll do the same in a few years too.
-The guy is a brick."
+The guy is a prick."
 Jen retorted in all sincerity.
 Addy could tell that Jen meant to think and not say her last comment, but it did confirm what everyone was thinking, including her.
 They decided to call it a night before anyone said anything else that was too honest.

-Addy awoke the next morning with a throbbing headache.
-One too many apple martinis.
+Addy awoke the next morning with a throbbing headache from one too many apple martinis.
 Jen had slept next to her at the Madison's house.
 Frances came in with coffee for the two as they giggled in bed.
 Soon the other members of the bridal party began to assemble at the house.
 The women enjoyed the bridal shower while the caters and wedding planner did all the work at the venue.
-By brunch, Alice and Frances were nowhere to be found as Addy mentally readied herself for her big moment walking down the aisle.
+By brunch, Alice and Frances were nowhere to be found while Addy mentally readied herself for her big moment walking down the aisle.
 A flustered call for Addy came in from a salon staff member that she had booked to come to the house to do all of the bridesmaid's hair took her by surprise.
 Apparently, Emmet's secretary had relieved them of their obligation.
-Addy was confused herself and went to call Emmet about the issue, but before she could finish dialing his cellphone, she heard a knock at the front door.
+Addy was confused and went to call Emmet about the issue, but before she could finish dialing his cellphone, she heard a knock at the front door.
 Four make-up artists and hairstylists were there from a much more contemporary salon that Addy had told Emmet she thought was too untraditional to use weeks before.
 Realizing he had trumped her, she let them in without complaint.
-As they finished her hair, in the same fashion that Emmet had dictated the dress arrived from the boutique.
+Just when they finished her hair, in the same fashion that Emmet had dictated, her dress arrived from the boutique.
 Not wanting to whimper because her hair and makeup looked like a slicked-back 90s model in a perfume ad, Addy distracted herself by running toward the dress.
 Only it was another letdown.
 The dress had been altered massively.
 The satin flowers and delicate lace overlay had been removed.
 It was now a simple silk bodice with a satin skirt.
 Addy was crushed.
 She broke down crying as the seamstress explained that the alterations were made at the groom's request by a woman who called just after her final fitting, for which he paid handsomely.
-Addy few weeks had envisioned herself walking down the aisle matching her whimsical theme, now she would not match at all as her styling was that of a deconstructed post-modern look.
-Addy knew Emmet had done this on purpose because so she would have no time to undo what he had done.
-The bridesmaids all looked at one another not sure how to console the upset Addy.
-Even the hired help was a little taken aback by their part in this wedding highjacking.
+Addy for weeks had envisioned herself walking down the aisle matching her whimsical theme, now she would not match at all since her styling was that of a deconstructed post-modern look.
+Addy knew Emmet had done this on purpose so she would have no time to undo what he had done.
+The bridesmaids all looked at one another not sure how to console the upset Addy, who was shaking in tears.
+Even the hired help were a little taken aback by their part in this wedding highjacking.

-Someone had the sense to call Alice who took Addy outside to talk to her for a while before the still teary-eyed Addy returned for her make-up to be touched up once more.
-When she was a ready as she could be Addy was still visibly upset, she sat unmoved in her chair.
+Someone had the sense to call Alice who took Addy outside to talk to her before Addy returned for her make-up to be touched up once more.
+When she was a ready as she could be Addy, still visibly upset, she sat unmoved in her chair.
 As if putting on that reconstructed dress was the last bit of autonomy she could not let go of, Addy stared at it with hatred.
 Jen putting her arm around her firmly, said "I think you should back out now.
 Seriously."
 Addy sniffled a moment before she processed what Jen had meant.
 Then looked back at her and whispered "no, wait" in disbelief.
-Jen leaning upright from where Addy was pouting said "Addy this is creepy and controlling.
+Jen leaning upright from where Addy was pouting said "Addy this is as creepy as it is controlling.
 Do you really want to be married to a guy who does this to you?
 I mean he completely sabotaged your wedding with his money.
 These are his true colors.
-Run now before you're a few kids deep."
+Run now before you're in with few kids too deep."
 Jen's tone had gone from comforting to annoyed.
 "How could you say that to me?
 On my wedding day!"
-Addy got up, collecting herself she stepped back from Jen and with conviction in her voice called out Jen saying "I know that you are jealous, but I'm marrying a prominent person.
+Addy got up, collecting herself she stepped back from Jen now with conviction in her voice calling out Jen saying "I knew that you were jealous, because I'm marrying a prominent person.
 Of course, he had to do this, I'm trashy and he was too polite to explain it to me because I wouldn't have understood!
 You'd never get what is going on because all you do is sleep around with drunk frat bros that are going nowhere.
 Just like you!"
 Jen's eyes widened and her face turned red with embarrassment."What are you talking about?
 The guy is a loon and if you stay with him you are doing this to yourself.
 I'm trying to help you."
-Jen said obviously hurt.
+Jen said obviously angry.
 Addy was now stonefaced when she replied "Just go away.
 This isn't about you.
 I know you just want attention."
 Even though Addy was on the other side of the room by now, Jen stumbled back as if Addy had pushed her with her words.
 "Fine you're on your own, don't say I didn't warn you.
-I'm not going to watch you make the biggest mistake of your life," Jen gasped as she grabbed her purse, and marched to the door with foam curlers still in her hair as Addy watched her go.
+I'm not going to watch you make the biggest mistake of your life," Jen gasped as she grabbed her purse, and marched to the door with foam curlers still in her hair.
+Addy coolly watched her go.